Get the most out of your rhubarb plants with these rhubarb growing tips and find out when is the best time to harvest rhubarb.

 It’s Rhubarb Time

-Since we’re into the first part of June now, it’s definitely rhubarb season and it’s time to get harvesting!
+Since we’re almost into the first part of June now, it’s definitely rhubarb season and it’s time to get harvesting!
 It can be a little hard to figure out when exactly is the right time to harvest rhubarb if you’re just getting started with growing it, so here are a few tips to remember:

 –Rhubarb is always ripe.
 Technically, when the stalks are healthy and growing, they’re ripe.
 You don’t need to wait until a certain point in the season or until the stalks look a certain way to harvest them.
 If the stalks are there, they’ve got that full, tart rhubarb flavor you’re looking for.